webpack/meeting-notes/2016-06/june-29.md

 ### Common Questions

 1. How does one do targeted webpack builds?
 Targeted webpack builds mean that you have multiple builds created for different devices, browser and support.
-Using tools like [parallel-webpack](http://tech.trivago.com/2015/12/15/parallel-webpack/) allows you to build multiple configurations in paralell.
+Using tools like [parallel-webpack](http://tech.trivago.com/2015/12/15/parallel-webpack/) allows you to build multiple configurations in parallel.
 The example on [parallel-webpack](https://github.com/trivago/parallel-webpack#variants-example)'s github repository is a great example.

 2. How does `LoaderOptionsPlugin` replace `UglifyJsPlugin` for minification.
 The `LoaderOptionsPlugin` delegates the minification and optimization to the loader itself.
 Therefore if the loader doesn't implement the properties (for 2.x) then nothing will happen. https://gist.github.com/sokra/27b24881210b56bbaff7#loader-options--minimize